If you see a purple butterfly sticker attached to a baby’s hospital cot, stop, take a breath, and know a little life has been lost.

 It is a heartbreaking beacon honouring a life lost and giving some insight into what the family is facing to those around them.

-UK mum Milli Smith came up with the moving symbol after losing one of her identical twin girls, Skye, to anencephaly – an untreatable condition that stops the brain from fully developing.
+UK mum Millie Smith came up with the moving symbol after losing one of her identical twin girls, Skye, to anencephaly – an untreatable condition that stops the brain from fully developing.

-When Millie was 12 weeks pregnant doctors broke the devastating news to her and her partner Lewis Cann that Skye would likely only live minutes after birth.
+When Millie was 12 weeks pregnant with her twins, doctors broke the devastating news to her and partner Lewis Cann that Skye would likely only live minutes after birth.

-“Knowing I had to carry both babies full term then say goodbye shortly after was very tough,” she tells Babble.
+“Knowing I had to carry both babies full term then say goodbye shortly after was very tough,” Millie says.

 Millie went into labour at 30 weeks and both girls were delivered by emergency caesarean.